 Jury trials that were pending trial on March 12, 2020, or initiated after that date, resumed on October 5, 2020.
 Deadlines in these cases were suspended an additional 30 days from October 5, 2020 to November 4, 2020.

 Deadlines for Court Actions and Statutes of Limitations

 Deadline for Initiating New Matters Extended.
-Deadlines established by Maryland law or court rules regarding when new matters must be filed in state court, including statutes of limitations, were tolled or suspended effective March 16, 2020, by the number of days the courts are closed.
+Deadlines established by Maryland law or court rules regarding when new matters must be filed in state court, including statutes of limitations, were tolled or suspended effective March 16, 2020, by the number of days the courts were closed.
 This means that the days the offices of the clerks of court were closed due to the COVID-19 health emergency (March 16 – July 20) do not count against the time remaining to initiate that matter.
 Clerks offices reopened to the public on July 20, 2020, and filing deadlines to initiate matters are were extended by an additional 15 days.

 Deadline for Conducting Pending Judicial Proceedings Extended.
-Deadlines established by Maryland statute or court rules regarding when state courts must conduct pending judicial proceedings were tolled or suspended effective March 16, 2020, by the number of days the courts are closed.
+Deadlines established by Maryland statute or court rules regarding when state courts must conduct pending judicial proceedings were tolled or suspended effective March 16, 2020, by the number of days the courts were closed.
 This means that the days the offices of the clerks of court were closed due to the COVID-19 health emergency (March 16 – July 20) do not count against the time remaining to conduct judicial proceedings.
 Clerks offices reopened to the public on July 20, 2020, and the deadlines for conducting proceedings in pending matters were extended by an additional 60 days.
 This will give the courts time to reschedule and hold those proceedings.